 Once removed from the mold, allow your soaps to cure for four weeks.
 After your homemade donut apples soaps have cured, you can add the melt and pour soap “icing.”

-Adding Icing to Your Homemade Apple Donut Soaps
+Decorate Your Homemade Apple Donut Soaps with Icing

 Now that your homemade apple donut soaps have cured and the excess moisture has evaporated you can add the decorative icing!
 For the icing I used a combination of both clear and white melt and pour soap bases.
 However, you can use one or the other as it suits you.